Classic Pork Plov (Stovetop Pilaf in a Cauldron)

 21. Step 21:

-I usually cook pilaf on the weekend when my whole big family is gathered and this is our favorite recipe.
-Try it and you!
+• I usually make plov on the weekend, when my whole big family is together — it's our favorite.
+Give it a try!

 Caloric content of the products possible in the composition of the dish